 Canadians have continued to show a strong preference for Canadian brands.
 In one VL Omni survey, 62% of Canadians who shop internationally online said they would rather shop domestically.
 That means that if you leverage on your site being home-spun, you might have a real advantage.

-This attitude and this sort of spending means huge opportunity.
+This attitude and this sort of spending spells out huge opportunity.

 Maybe you’re jumping on-board with a WordPress or Shopify store.
 Maybe an affiliate website.
 Whatever you pick – bear in mind the form of your website will also determine what your needs from your hosting provider will be.